0xbitcoin/0xbitcoin-gpuminer/README.md

+## ERRORS AND HOW TO FIX

+1. "libcudart.so.9.1: cannot open shared object file" This means you have libcudart in /usr/local/cuda/lib64 and it needs to be in /usr/local/cuda/lib  so run .... sudo cp -r /usr/local/cuda/lib64 /usr/local/cuda/lib

 ### Update 1.5.23 - 1000X CPU Pool Mining

 This new build uses the C++ addon to accelerate the CPU mining one-thousand fold.
 Pool mine with the command 'pool mine'.
 Select a different pool with 'pool select http://...'.
 Keep in mind that this update will migrate all vault data to a new and improved version so be sure to back up your private keys.
 1.5.20 fixes bugs with solo mining and adds 'test mine' command.